 The 16 Best DC Villains of All Time

 First Appearance: Superman's Pal Jimmy Olsen #134 (December 1970)

-To kick off this list of the best DC villains, we're going to take you all the morbid and depressing planet of "Apokolips."
-And who resides over that good vibes killer of a home?
+To kick off this list of the best DC villains, we're going to take you all to the morbid and depressing planet of "Apokolips."
+And who resides over that good vibes killer of a destination?
 Why it's the "New God" that regularly makes life a living hell for the likes of Superman and the rest of the Justice League, Darkseid.
 Enslaving the multiverse, getting rid of all that silly hope & free will, and using his "Omega Beams" to disintegrate anyone & anything that opposes him define the best (worst?) of Darkseid.
 Killing the Old Gods, killing Batman, and using the "Amti-Life Equation" for his dastardly deeds are just a sample of the mass amount of evil that embody this scary dude.